joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7103218/2026/03/09/lions-free-agency-offensive-line-cade-mays/

 **How to smash a tennis racket: Style, control, damage, aggression - and danger**\
-`The racket smash is a staple of tennis, but at Wimbledon, players can't hit the grass.
-What creativity emerges from destruction?`\
+`The racket smash is a staple of tennis, for better or for worse.
+Here's how players find creative ways to do it.`\
 https://nytimes.com/athletic/5613787/2026/03/09/tennis-racket-smash-penalty-danger/

 **Trump Again Suggests Without Evidence That Iran Struck Elementary School**\